cotestatnt/AsyncTelegram2/README.md

 + Receive contacts messages
 + Remote OTA updates (examples only for Espressif's MCU)
 + Forward any kind of message to user or group
++ Checking message delivery with a notification callback function

 ### To do
 + Send documents (partially done with pictures)